MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 ## Next steps

-In this article we have covered authentication during development using credentials available on a developers computer, which is one of the ways in which developers can authenticate in the Azure SDK for Java.
+In this article we have covered authentication during development using credentials available on a developer's computer, which is one of the ways in which developers can authenticate in the Azure SDK for Java.
 There are other authentication methods that readers may wish to review:

 * [Authenticating applications hosted in Azure](java-sdk-identity-azure-hosted-auth.md)
 * [Authentication with Service Principals](java-sdk-identity-service-principal-auth.md)